5 Steps to Break Free from the Binge-Restrict Cycle

 Stages of the Binge-Restrict Cycle

 The binge-restrict cycle has five stages.
-You can enter the cycle anywhere.
+You can enter the cycle anywhere, and oftentimes you’ll enter it at different places depending on the day or season of life.

 circular graph outlining each of the five stages of the binge restrict cycle

-Stage 1: Shame, guilt, and feeling out of control
+Stage 1: Guilt, shame, and feeling out of control

 Stage 2: Restriction